-Our clients in 2014 have incurred millions of dollars in medical bills.
-But the real harm in personal injury cases is the physical and emotional pain and suffering that comes with the victims’ injuries.
-Today we are going to look at compensation for emotional injuries in accident and medical malpractice cases.
+Our clients sometimes incur hundreds of thousands of dollars in medical bills.
+They should be compensated for those bills.
+But the bigger harm in personal injury cases is the physical and emotional pain and suffering that comes with the victims’ injuries.

-Let’s start out with some hard number on compensation for emotional injuries nationally, provided by Jury Verdict Research.
+Let’s start out with some hard numbers on compensation for emotional injuries nationally, provided by Jury Verdict Research.
 This category includes cases involving emotional distress or post-traumatic stress syndrome.

 |Year||Award Median||Probability Range||Award Range||Award Mean|